b10wf15h3d/b10wf15h3d.github.io/_posts/2022-05-10-Headless-Rasperry-Pi-Setup.md

 | Raspberry Pi Zero | 100 mA | 140 mA | 140 mA – |

 If you're running a project whereby your device is running off an external battery then every ounce of power saved counts!

+The following are a couple of tips for reducing consumption.

 ## Disable the USB Controller